-HSUHK identifies quality teaching and students' all-round development as its highest priorities.
-It adopts the "Liberal + Professional" education model incorporating the iGPS "desired graduate attributes" framework (wherein i=Intellectual Competence, G=Generic Skills, P=Personal Development, and S=Social Engagement).
-HSUHK is committed to the transformative power of this educational model that facilitates the realisation of the individuals' full potentials.
+Adopting the unique "Liberal + Professional" education model incorporating the iGPS "desired graduate attributes" framework, wherein "i" stands for "Intellectual Competence", "G" stands for "Generic Skills", "P" stands for "Personal Development" and "S" stands for "Social Engagement", HSUHK puts quality teaching and students' all-round development as its highest priorities.
+HSUHK believes in the transformative power of this educational model, and its effectiveness in facilitating students' realisation of their full potential.

 "Liberal" means a broad-based and cross-disciplinary approach to connect knowledge domains, facilitate thinking and solve problems.
-The University believes that the purpose of undergraduate education is not solely for acquiring more knowledge and a better job prospect after graduation, but also for cultivating students' personal values, interests and transferrable core competencies, preparing the students to become well-rounded responsible individuals who can handle future work and life challenges confidently.
+The University believes that the purpose of undergraduate education is not solely help students acquire more knowledge and a better job prospect after graduation, but also to cultivate their personal values, interests and transferrable core competencies, thus preparing them to become well-rounded responsible individuals who can meet future work and life challenges with confidence.

-"Professional" means that although the University's educational approach is broad-based and cross-disciplinary, in view of the fact that most university graduates in Hong Kong tend to seek a full-time job right after their first degree, many HSUHK's degree programmes also have a professional orientation which aims at equipping students with the competencies to enter into particular professions in the future.
+"Professional" means that although HSUHK's educational approach is broad-based and cross-disciplinary, in view of the fact that most university graduates in Hong Kong tend to seek full-time jobs right after obtaining their first degree, many of HSUHK's degree programmes also incorporate professional subject elements, with the aim of equipping students with the knowledge and skills required to enter into particular professions in the future.